๐Ÿ“–Guideยท5 min read

 If you've thought about writing your own programming but haven't started, you're in good company.
 The same concerns stop most coaches:

 "I'll hurt someone."
-This is the big one โ€” and it means you take coaching seriously.
-The fear of overloading a muscle group or missing a recovery window is real, but it's also manageable.
-Start small.
-Pay attention.
-Adjust.
+This is the coach's fear, and it means you take the work seriously.
+The fear of overloading a muscle group or missing a recovery window is legitimate โ€“ it's also exactly the thing software is good at tracking for you.
+You still make the calls.
+The tool just remembers what you programmed last week so your brain doesn't have to.

 "The program I'm using is good enough."
-It might be.
-But "good enough" means your athletes get the same workouts as hundreds of other gyms.
-Your coaching voice โ€” the thing that makes your gym yours โ€” stays silent in the one place athletes interact with it every day.
+It might be โ€“ for the middle of the bell curve.
+But "good enough" means your members get the same workouts as hundreds of other gyms, and your coaching voice goes silent in the one place they interact with it every day.
+The moment a member asks "why are we doing this?" and you don't have a real answer, the program you bought is the answer instead of you.

-These concerns are reasonable.
+These concerns are all reasonable.
 None of them require you to have everything figured out before you start.
+But the time one is real โ€“ pretending it isn't won't make it go away.

 What Good Programming Actually Requires

 Programming isn't a mystery reserved for specialists.
-At its core, it requires three things:
+At its core, it requires three things โ€“ all of which route back to the community you're coaching:

 Variance.
-Good programming exposes athletes to different loads, volumes, movements, and time domains.
+Your members need exposure to different loads, volumes, movements, and time domains โ€“ the mix their bodies actually require, not whichever movements you're most comfortable cueing.
 Heavy days and light days.
 Short efforts and long ones.
 Gymnastics, weightlifting, and monostructural work in shifting combinations.
-You don't need a formula โ€” you need to avoid doing the same thing repeatedly.
+You don't need a formula; you need to avoid doing the same thing to the same people repeatedly.

 Observation.
-Watch your athletes.
+Watch your members.
 Who moved well today?
 Who struggled?
-Which workouts produced the response you intended?
+Which workouts produced the response the community needed?
 Which ones fell flat?
-The feedback is right in front of you, every class.
+The feedback is right in front of you, every class โ€“ and it's the thing no pre-written program can ever see.

 Start With One Day a Week